tonk-labs/dappicom/README.md

 ## What does that mean?
 Hopefully, it means you can play NES ROMs on your local machine and then prove outcomes of that gameplay onchain to trigger downstream rewards/consequences.
 That's the end goal.

+Furthermore, your gameplay will be proven in zero-knowledge.
+In essence, you can prove that you achieved a particular in-game milestone, without revealing exactly how you did so.

 ##  Why are you doing this?
 1. Because it's fun!
 2. This is a great way to make discoveries about performant zkvm design, especially in the context of onchain games.